29thStPublishing/Dumpling2/README.md

 **Asset** stores the proerties and details of an asset (sound or image) associated with an issue or an article.
 It has methods for creating an asset, deleting assets for an article, deleting assets for an issue and getting the cover asset for an article/issue.
 This is a subclass of RLMObject.

+**VolumeHandler** is the main class where all the action happens.
+The class takes in the global id of a volume, retrieves its data from the server and saves it to the database (issues, assets, articles)

+You need to provide a client key for the API calls to work

-**IssueHandler** is the main class where all the action happens.
-The class takes in the Apple id of an issue (also the name of the zip file - available in the app bundle).
-It extracts the zip file and creates the Issue, Article and Asset objects necessary.
-The class also lets you get an issue from the database if one exists (search by Apple id)
+**IssueHandler** is the class which deals with issues, their articles and assets.
+It also takes in the Apple id of an issue (also the name of the zip file - available in the app bundle), extracts the zip file and creates the Issue, Article and Asset objects necessary.

-It provides a default convenience initializer.
-Optionally you can specify a folder where all assets and the database should be stored and an API key for usage

 **Helper** class stores the various functions used throughout the framework like finding the device type and resolution, getting string from date (and other way round), getting JSON object from string (and other way round).
 It also stores the constants in the project like the base URL for Magnet and notification names (for download completion)